danneedebro/Text2Relap/Docs/Example3-Tanksystem-valve-closure/Readme.md

 ## Step 0: Build on tanksystem 1

-## Step 1: Add new pipe geometry
+## Step 1: Create a new variable trip

+## Step 2: Create a new include file for valve V1

-## Step 2: Generate input file and review output
+## Step 3: Generate input file and review output

-## Step 3: Run calculation and look at result
+## Step 4: Run calculation and look at result